 - Singapore is rated #4 in the world for quality of life for expats

 - Corporate tax rates are about 8.5% up to $300,000 profits and a flat 17% above that

 - There are no dividend or capital gains taxes in Singapore

 - There is no estate/death/inheritance tax in Singapore

-The only drawback to incorporating is that it requires you to complete some paperwork.
+However, one thing to note about incorporating is that you will need to complete some essential paperwork.
 Specifically, you will need to complete annual meeting minutes, file an annual report with the state and keep your corporate records in order.
-Fortunately, the task of setting up the company and its on-going compliance can be outsourced to a professional company such as Hawksford To learn more about the requirements and procedure for incorporation, please refer to this guide about Singapore company incorporation.
+Fortunately, the task of setting up the company and its on-going compliance can be outsourced to a professional company such as Hawksford To learn more about the requirements and procedure for incorporation, please refer to Singapore company incorporation.

 Want to find out more about what you need?